ElRapt/RandomMusician/README.md

 ## What Does it Do?

-RandomMusician randomly selects a variable number of notes from a major scale, each associated with a specific frequency or piano .wav file, and plays them back using sound files.
+RandomMusician randomly selects a variable number of notes from a major scale, each associated with a specific frequency or piano .wav file, and plays them back.
 The result is a unique melody of your desired size every time you run the script.
 You can choose to use piano sound files or frequencies.

 ## Getting Started